michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0030.md

 - v: influence (somebody's) opinion in advance
 - v: disadvantage by prejudice
 ### Family
-prejudice: prejudiced, prejudices, prejudicial, prejudicing+;prejudiced: unprejudiced;prejudicial: prejudicially;unprejudiced: unprejudicedly
+- prejudice: prejudiced, prejudices, prejudicial, prejudicing+
+- prejudiced: unprejudiced
+- prejudicial: prejudicially
+- unprejudiced: unprejudicedly
 ### Examples
 - As they bear witness, the Dukakises face decades of prejudice against a treatment that Dukakis credits with saving her life.
 - As they bear witness, the Dukakises face decades of prejudice against a treatment that Mrs. Dukakis credits with saving her life.